 To Fight Climate Change, New York City Will Push Skyscrapers To Slash Emissions

-On the steps of New York City's City Hall last week, about a hundred people gathered to enthusiastically chant their support for a landmark climate bill.
+On the steps of New York City's City Hall last week, about 100 people gathered to enthusiastically chant their support for a landmark climate bill.

 It didn't target cars or coal, but another major emitter — in fact, the source of nearly 70% of New York City's greenhouse gas emissions.
 It's a sector that dominates New York's skyline, but has largely managed to dodge the spotlight when it comes to climate change.